kwankunghkg/Self_Learning/doc/invent/doc/NHK_JapanTopInventions.md

 ----

-Shinkansen Japan's Top Inventions FullHD 1080p NHK World
+新幹線 Shinkansen Japan's Top Inventions FullHD 1080p NHK World
   https://youtu.be/suwirugb8oM
 renewii / 3.52K subscribers / 2,371 views / May 14, 2020
 	Minidocumentary about the creation of the World's fastest train: The Shinkansen.